CARTAvis/carta-controller/docs/src/step_by_step.rst

 This service will start the controller automatically after a reboot.

 .. code-block:: shell

+    # Switch to user with sudo access
+    exit

     # Install PM2 process manager
     sudo npm install -g pm2